Best Workout Apps

 Motorized

 These are the treadmills that you most often see in commercial gyms.
-They have an electric motor that allows the belt to run continuously once started unless stopped by the user.
+They have an electric motor that allows the belt to run continuously once started (unless stopped by the user).
 The speed can be controlled from a crawling pace all the way to a fast sprint.
 Most motorized treadmills will also allow you to raise and lower the incline to simulate going uphill.
-These will typically require more maintenance than manual treadmills due to the mechanical parts that are necessary for them to operate.
+These will typically require more maintenance than manual treadmills due to the mechanical parts necessary for operation.

 Foldable

-A compact treadmill can be ideal for someone trying to conserve space in their home gym.
-When not in use, they give the owner the ability to “fold” the treadmill up so that it can be stored in a more convenient way.
-Other than the ability to fold, these treadmills operate the same as other treadmills and can be either manual or motorized.
+A folding treadmill can be ideal for someone trying to conserve space in their home gym.
+When not in use, they give the owner the ability to fold the treadmill up so that it can be stored in a more convenient fashion.
+Other than the ability to fold, these treadmills operate the same as other machines and can be either manual or motorized.

 Hybrid

 There are a couple of different types of hybrid treadmills.
-One is a combination of a stair stepper and a treadmill called a treadclimber.
-It has two-steppers that go up and down that each having its own moving belt.
-The other is a hybrid between a motorized treadmill and a manual treadmill, giving the user the option to utilize it either way.
+One is a combination of a stair stepper and a treadmill, called a treadclimber.
+It has two-steppers that go up and down, each with its own moving belt.
+The other is a hybrid between a motorized treadmill and a manual treadmill, giving the user the option to utilize it, either way.
 Hybrid treadmills tend to be more expensive because of their versatility.

 What Are Exercise Bikes?